-Dyslipidemia is frequently seen in renal transplant recipients, including increased total cholesterol, LDLcholesterol, and triglycerides, and decreased HDLcholesterol.
-The dyslipidemia may have existed pretransplant or be related to transplantation associated factors.
-Cyclosporine increases LDL-cholesterol via both increased production and decreased clearance.
-Corticosteroids increase both cholesterol and triglyceride levels in a dose-dependent manner.
-The adverse effects of cyclosporine and corticosteroids on lipid levels appear to be additive (18).
-Tacrolimus and azathioprine appear to have less induction of dyslipidemia than cyclosporine (19).
-Sirolimus increases both cholesterol and triglycerides, in part due to decreased LDL-clearance (20).
+Dyslipidemia is frequently seen in renal transplant recipients, including increased total cholesterol, LDL-C, and TGs, and decreased HDL-C. The dyslipidemia may have existed pre-transplant or be related to transplantation associated factors.
+Cyclosporine increases LDL-C via both increased production and decreased clearance.
+Corticosteroids increase both cholesterol and TG levels in a dose-dependent manner.
+The adverse effects of cyclosporine and corticosteroids on lipid levels appear to be additive (19).
+Tacrolimus and azathioprine appear to have less induction of dyslipidemia than cyclosporine (20).
+Sirolimus increases both cholesterol and TGs, in part due to decreased LDL clearance (21).